The SMT Committee on the Status of Women offers three mentoring programs, which address different aspects of professional life.

-- Proposal Mentoring Program: This program pairs a female music theory graduate student or junior scholar (the mentee) with a senior music theorist (the mentor) who will provide feedback on a conference proposal for the Society for Music Theory’s annual conference, or a regional music theory conference.
-The mentor will then provide her or his opinion on how the mentee can strengthen the proposal’s writing style, organization, etc., to maximize the proposal’s chances of being accepted.
+This program pairs music theory graduate students and junior scholars who identify as female, non-binary, or trans with mentors who have been served on national and international program committees and/or are music theorists whose paper proposals have consistently met with success.
+Mentors will provide feedback on a conference proposal for the Society for Music Theory’s annual meeting or a regional music theory conference.
+Mentors will advise the mentee on how to strengthen the proposal’s writing style, organization, etc., to maximize the proposal’s chances of being accepted.

-- Virtual Research Group Program: This program establishes groups of 3-4 peers (female graduate student, junior scholar, or senior scholar in music theory) who meet online.
-Groups will discuss writing goals, solutions to common writing problems, and get feedback from one another on their writing.
+This program establishes groups of 3–4 peers who identify as female, non-binary, or trans, at any rank (graduate student to senior scholar) who meet online.
+Groups will discuss writing goals and solutions to common writing problems, and get feedback from one another on their writing.
 Between meetings, peers will share their work and edit the work of one fellow peer.
-Groups will normally meet three times.
-Optionally, once a group has completed its meeting schedule they may ask to be paired up with an outside mentor.
-This person will bring fresh eyes to the projects and offer tips on appropriate journals or publishers.
+Groups normally meet three times.
+Once a group has completed its meeting schedule, members may ask to be paired with an outside mentor.
+This person will bring fresh eyes to the project and offer tips on appropriate journals or publishers.
 Past participants have found the VRG particularly helpful in:

 - completing drafts (chapter/article/conference paper/etc.)

 - simply writing more

 The goal of the Article Mentoring program to promote gender equity in article publication rates within music theory.

 For details on participating in the Virtual Research Groups program as a mentee or mentor, contact Cora Palfy, Virtual Research Groups coordinator at cpalfy [@] elon.edu.